pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.15.44 (2018-07-14):
+  - Correct loading plain scalars consisting of numerals only and starting with `0`, when not explicitly specifying YAML version 1.1.
+This also fixes the issue about dumping string `'019'` as plain scalars as reported by `Min RK
+    <https://bitbucket.org/minrk/>`__, that prompted this chance.

 0.15.43 (2018-07-12):
   - merge PR33: Python2.7 on Windows is narrow, but has no